Ironic (song): Critical response

 Jaime Gill from Dot Music commented on the original version of "Ironic", on his review of Jagged Little Pill Acoustic (2005), that "[Jagged Little Pill] gave us pop's greatest parlour game, with spot the genuine irony in 'Ironic'" and calling the song "pretty" and "catchy".
 Additionally, he noted that the acoustic version “actually sounds more relaxed and engaging without the hoary loud guitars of the original".
 Even though Stephen Thomas Erlewine of AllMusic marked the track as one of the "All Media Guide track pick" of the album, in a separate review, from the same website, the CD single release was rated with two-and-a-half out of five stars.
 Pareles noted that in verses of "Ironic", and another song from the album ("Mary Jane"), "it's easy to envision Morissette on the stage of a club, singing wry couplets backed by acoustic guitar".
 He also commented in another article he wrote, that the song was actually "unironic".
-British magazine Music Week rated it four out of five, noting that it "builds into another powerful anthem with beautiful echoes of The Cocteau Twins.
+Victoria Segal from Melody Maker praised it as "a perfectly nice piece of bubbling folk rock."
+A reviewer from Music Week rated it four out of five, noting that it "builds into another powerful anthem with beautiful echoes of The Cocteau Twins.
 It could see her break into the Top 20 for the first time."
 Dave Brecheisen of PopMatters felt that the acoustic version of "Ironic", was much worse than the original version.
 The single won the Juno Award for Single of the Year at the 1997 ceremony, and in the same year it was nominated for a Grammy Award, in the category of Record of the Year.